ghotokdev/automatic-app-landing-page/_pages/privacypolicy.md

 With your consent or at your request
 We may ask for your consent to share your information with third parties.
 In any such case, we will make it clear why we want to share the information.

 We may use and share non-personal information (meaning information that, by itself, does not identify who you are such as device information, general demographics, general behavioral data, geolocation in de-identified form), as well as personal information in hashed, non-human readable form, under any of the above circumstances.
-We may also share this information with other Match Group companies and third parties (notably advertisers) to develop and deliver targeted advertising on our services and on websites or applications of third parties, and to analyze and report on advertising you see.
+We may also share this information with other Ghotok companies and third parties (notably advertisers) to develop and deliver targeted advertising on our services and on websites or applications of third parties, and to analyze and report on advertising you see.
 We may combine this information with additional non-personal information or personal information in hashed, non-human readable form collected from other sources.
 More information on our use of cookies and similar technologies can be found in our Cookie Policy

 ## .
 Cross-Border Data Transfers
 Sharing of information laid out in Section 6 sometimes involves cross-border data transfers, for instance to the United States of America and other jurisdictions.
 As an example, where the service allows for users to be located in the European Economic Area (“EEA”), their personal information is transferred to countries outside of the EEA.
 We use standard contract clauses approved by the European Commission or other suitable safeguard to permit data transfers from the EEA to other countries.
 Standard contractual clauses are commitments between companies transferring personal data, binding them to protect the privacy and security of your data